 Fulfilling our commitments to action

-- Conduct further phases of investigation into how this case was handled by Mercy Corps in the 1990s and Ellsworth Culver’s time at the organization.
-The process of initiating an investigation to determine the extent of sexual abuse committed by Ellsworth Culver during his time at Mercy Corps.
+- Conduct further phases of investigation into how this case was handled by Mercy Corps in the 1990s and to determine the extent of sexual abuse committed by Ellsworth Culver in connection with his role at Mercy Corps.
 Mercy Corps has initiated the second phase of investigation.
 After an open and thorough selection process, Mercy Corps selected Freeh Group International Solutions (FGIS) to conduct the investigation.
-We also contacted the appropriate federal and local law enforcement agencies and we will be transparent with them as we proceed.
+We also contacted the appropriate law enforcement agencies and we will be transparent with them as appropriate as we proceed.
 We are committed to supporting any survivors who may wish to come forward.

 - Restructure the legal, ethics and safeguarding functions.
 We are currently in the process of hiring a Chief Ethics and Compliance Officer, independent of both the legal and human resource departments, reporting to the CEO and the Board of Directors and overseeing a stand-alone ethics and compliance department.
 Intake and investigations of safeguarding allegations as well as the Global Safeguarding Prevention Team are overseen by the Chief Ethics and Compliance Officer.